What Should I Do If I Want Divorce?

 - Make sure you have access to bank accounts and/or credit cards.
 You may wish to take half of what is in a joint account to make sure you will have sufficient money to hire a lawyer and to survive without your spouses’ income.

 - Next, take pictures and make a list of everything you own that has value, put an approximate value on it, and try to remember when and how you purchased or obtained the item.
 Decide if it is something you want and how important it is to you.

 - Once you let your spouse know, if he or she agrees to move out, document what is being taken from the house and approximate the value.
 Take pictures.
 As soon as he or she has moved out, change the locks on the house immediately and tell your spouse that he or she can only come to the house by invitation or agreement.

 - Try to come to an agreement about who will pay what bills and debts and make a list of the debts, payments, and who has agreed to pay which.
 Your attorney can use this list in drafting a consent order or separation agreement and property settlement.

 - Absolutely do not sign any documents, contract or agreements presented to you by your spouse until you have had a chance to meet with an attorney and discuss the document.
 This is very important.
 Once you sign and notarize an agreement, an attorney is limited in what she can do to change what you’ve signed.

-- As soon as you can, call me and come in for a consultation.
-I can provide you with additional steps you can take specific to your situation and we can discuss your options and rights.
+- As soon as you can, contact us and come in for a consultation.
+We can provide you with additional steps you can take specific to your situation and we can discuss your options and rights.

-throughout Wake County, North Carolina.
-We frequently handle offenses arising out of the following cities: New Hope, Apex, Fuquay-Varina, Wendell, Cary, Knightdale, Wake Forest, Rolesville, Raleigh, Garner, Holly Springs, Zebulon and Morrisville.
+Our family lawyers help people throughout Wake County, North Carolina.
+We frequently handle offenses arising out of the following cities: New Hope, Apex, Fuquay-Varina, Wendell, Cary, Knightdale, Wake Forest, Rolesville, Raleigh, Garner, Holly Springs, Zebulon, and Morrisville.